 February 6, 2018

-There are a great many untrue stereotypes about bipolar disorder.
-Here we address several of these myths.
+There are a great many untrue stereotypes about bipolar disorder and the people living with this condition.
+Here we address several bipolar disorder myths.

 Actually, there are two.
 A diagnosis of Bipolar I Disorder means that a person has experienced a manic episode.
 A diagnosis of Bipolar II Disorder means that a person has experienced hypomania (mild mania; elevation and/or hyperactivity) and at least one depressed state.
 Hypomania and mania share some symptoms, such as racing thoughts, decreased need for sleep, and grandiosity (having an exaggerated belief in one’s importance or abilities).
 A necessary feature of mania, however, is functional impairment, whether at work or school, or with family relations, other social relations, etc. Hypomania is often characterized as “less severe,” though persistent hypomania can have negative effects on a person’s mental and physical health.